apurvgh/apurvgh.github.io/programming/logicapps/_posts/2019-12-29-trigger-logic-apps-using-powershell-or-over-http-with-c#.md

  In order for us to trigger logic apps, the app must be designed to accept _HTTP_ requests.
 To learn more about it, you can follow this link to [official documentation](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-http-endpoint).

- Let's pretent that we have following `JSON` payload
+ Let's pretend that we have following `JSON` payload

  ```json
  {